 Sugar cravings—are they real, or something made up by the diet industry to get you reaching into your wallet to pay for the hottest cleanse, supplement, or program?

-With summer here, we’re going to be hearing a lot more about sugar detoxes with grandiose claims of “fixing and controlling your blood sugar” and stopping your sugar cravings “so you can stop downing half a pint of ice cream in one sitting.”
+Who else is tired of hearing about sugar detoxes with grandiose claims of “fixing and controlling your blood sugar” and stopping your sugar cravings “so you can stop downing half a pint of ice cream in one sitting.”
 (Gag.)

 In my opinion, sugar cravings can be real, but I also think we overuse and misuse this phrase.
 As a registered dietitian who helps people find food freedom by way of mindful eating and listening to their bodies, I’m acutely aware of the power of permission—even when it comes to sweets.

 I know it sounds impossible, but when we give ourselves permission to just eat all foods—without rules—sugar loses a lot of its appeal.
 This is a real thing.
 I’ve witnessed it with hundreds of private clients, and now thousands of students who have taken my modern mindful eating online course, F*rk the Noise Fundamentals.

 Contrary to what most think, our bodies won’t drive us to annihilate all the cake and cookies available if we’re not eating off a list of approved and unapproved foods.

 When a food is no longer thought of as “bad,” the desire for it actually decreases.
 Plus, with permission on your side, you’re now quieting those voices in your head that used to say “omg, this is so bad for me, I’ll just eat this now and start my diet tomorrow.”
 Instead, you’re able to pay attention to if the food tastes as good as you expected, if it’s satisfying you in this very moment, or if you’re over it.